BluPix/klipper_macros/README.md

 * Filament can be changed on a cold printer, no need to preheat the nozzle.
 * Klicky probe does not do unnecessary docking/undocking during start of print.
 * At the beginning of the print the printer waits until the chamber is hot and measures it with a hotend thermistor, no extra thermistor needed.
-* I have a table translating the filament name to the desired chamber temperature before printing starts, so even slicers like PrusaSlicer, Cura, BambuStudio that don't allow you to set the chamber temperature can still comfortably print ABS without waiting for the printer to preheat.
+* I have a table translating the filament name to the desired chamber temperature before printing starts, so even slicers like PrusaSlicer, Cura, BambuStudio that don't allow you to set the chamber temperature can still comfortably print ABS without the user having to wait for the printer to preheat.
-* print_start can recognize most of the default variable names found in the default printer profiles in various Slicers, you lose the chamber preheating but it's a bit more foolproof
+* print_start can recognize most of the default variable names found in the default printer profiles in various Slicers, you lose the chamber preheating but it's a bit more foolproof.
 * At the end of a print, the printer waits for the bed to cool before it finishes printing.
 If you use Mobileraker and https://github.com/Clon1998/mobileraker_companion , your phone only gets notifications when it makes sense to go to the printer to take the print off.

 ## Start G-code: